VEGA Technical Reference

 DISP_START |

 R/W | Frame store byte offset of the top-left visible pixel.
-Default 0.
-Takes effect on the next frame. |
+The default is 0.
+It takes effect on the next frame. |

 7.3 Blit engine